Bahn-X/swift-composable-navigator/README.md

 ```

 ## Deeplinking
-As **ComposableNavigator** builds the view hierarchy based on routing paths, it is the ideal companion to implement deeplinking.
+As **ComposableNavigator** builds the view hierarchy based on navigation paths, it is the ideal companion to implement deeplinking.
 Deeplinks come in different forms and shapes, however **ComposableNavigator** abstracts it into a first-class representation in form of the `Deeplink` type.
-The **ComposableDeeplinking** library that is part of the **ComposableNavigator** contains a couple of helper types that allow easily replace the current routing path with a new routing path based on a `Deeplink` by defining a `DeeplinkHandler` and a composable `DeeplinkParser`.
+The **ComposableDeeplinking** library that is part of the **ComposableNavigator** contains a couple of helper types that allow easily replace the current navigation path with a new navigation path based on a `Deeplink` by defining a `DeeplinkHandler` and a composable `DeeplinkParser`.

 More information on deeplinking and how to implement it in your own application can be found [here](https://github.com/Bahn-X/swift-composable-navigator/wiki/Deeplinking).

 ## Dependency injection
 **ComposableNavigator** was inspired by [The Composable Architecture (TCA)](https://github.com/pointfreeco/swift-composable-architecture) and its approach to Reducer composition, dependency injection and state management.
-As all view building closures are defined in one central place, the app path builder, ComposableNavigator gives you full control over dependency injection.
+As all view building closures flow together in one central place, the app navigation tree, ComposableNavigator gives you full control over dependency injection.
 Currently, the helper package **ComposableNavigatorTCA** is part of this repository and the main package therefore has a dependency on TCA.
 This will change in the future when **ComposableNavigatorTCA** gets [extracted into its own repository](https://github.com/Bahn-X/swift-composable-navigator/issues/12).

 ## Installation
 **ComposableNavigator** supports Swift Package Manager and contains two products, *ComposableNavigator* and *ComposableDeeplinking*.